Cherryville Heartsongs, Sandy, OR

 To register, email or call Lyssa: email@example.com or 503-313-5707 (50% deposit requested to reserve your space)

 Lyssa Tall Anolik holds a B.S. in Forestry from the University of Washington and an M.F.A. in Writing from the Vermont College of Fine Arts.
-She taught environmental education for ten years, was a ranger for the National Park Service, and has written watershed curriculum materials and interpretive signage for state and local parks.
-Lyssa's recent prose and poetry have appeared in The Wild, EarthSpeak, EarthVision, and the VoiceCatcher 3 & 4 anthologies.
-She leads writing retreats around Portland and teaches memoir writing classes at the Multnomah Arts Center.
+She taught environmental education for ten years, was a ranger naturalist for the National Park Service, and has written watershed curriculum materials and interpretive signage for state and local parks.
+Lyssa's recent nature writings (essays and poetry) have appeared in The Wild, EarthSpeak, EarthVision, ViceCatcher, and Drash.
+She teaches in and around the Portland area.